|Nutrition Facts (per serving)|

 Choose fully ripe, small olives for dry salt-curing.
 Remove and discard any stems that are still attached.
 Rinse the olives clean with water and drain them well in a colander.

 With the tip of a sharp paring knife, prick 1 or 2 small holes in each olive.

 Glass Jar or Crock Method

 Spread a 1/4-inch thick layer of the salt over the bottom of a large glass jar or ceramic crock.
 Add a layer of olives on top of the salt.
-It's okay if the layer is 2 olives deep, but it shouldn't be more than that.
+The layer should be 2 olives or less deep.

 Cover the layer of olives with more salt.
 Add another layer of olives.
 Repeat until all the olives are completely covered in salt.

 Leave at room temperature, stirring the olives or shaking the jar once a day and adding more salt if necessary to keep the olives covered.
 The olives will start to exude their bitter juices and the salt will turn into a moist paste.
 If it becomes totally liquid, drain the olives and return them to the container with fresh layers of salt.
 Allow to set for three weeks.